sbb-design-systems/lyne-components/src/elements/teaser-product/teaser-product/readme.md

-The `sbb-teaser-product` is a component which can display a text and a footnote, combined with an image as background, to tease a product.
+The `sbb-teaser-product` is a component that can display a text and a footnote, combined with an image as background, to tease a product.
 The whole component behaves like a link, and it is clickable; on small screens, the content follows the image.

 The component can have at most a single interactive element in its static version (e.g. `sbb-button-static`).